 Licenses, patents, trademarks, and proprietary technology acquired in a business combination are initially recognized at fair value at the acquisition date.
 Licenses, patents, proprietary technology and those trademarks that have a finite useful life are carried at cost less accumulated amortization.
-Amortization is calculated using the straight-line method to allocate the cost over their estimated useful lives, and does not exceed a period of 10 years.
-Amortization charges are mainly classified as Selling, general and administrative expenses in the Consolidated Income Statement.
+Amortization is calculated using the straight-line method to allocate the cost over their estimated useful lives, which are in the range between 3 and 10 years.
+Amortization charges are mainly classified as Cost of Sales in the Consolidated Income Statement.

-The balance of acquired trademarks that have indefinite useful lives according to external appraisal amounts to \$86.7 million at December 31, 2021, 2020 and 2019, and are included in Hydril CGU.
+The balance of acquired trademarks that have indefinite useful lives according to external appraisal amounts to \$86.7 million at December 31, 2022, 2021 and 2020, and are included in Hydril CGU.
 Main factors considered in the determination of the indefinite useful lives include the years that they have been in service and their recognition among customers in the industry.

-Management's re-estimation of assets useful lives, performed in accordance with IAS 38, did not materially affect amortization expenses for 2021, 2020 and 2019.
+Management's re-estimation of assets useful lives, performed in accordance with IAS 38, did not materially affect amortization expenses for 2022, 2021 and 2020.